bmitchinson/v2.mitchinson.dev/source/_drafts/spotilight-notes.md

 gallery:
 ---

-I'm building a SPA to showcase your public spotify playlists across streaming services.
-Built open source without using any JS frameworks in an attempt to learn fundamentals the right way.
+In an attempt to learn fundamentals I'm building an open source "[Vanilla](http://vanilla-js.com/)" JavaScript SPA to show off your spotify playlists.

 # [GitHub](https://github.com/bmitchinson/Spotilight) ● [Live Demo](/Spotilight)

 </br></br>
 <!-- More -->

+# No Frameworks
+Last summer, I spent my internship at ISE working on a single page application in React.
+The experience was invaluable, but I had never worked in web before, so starting from a UI framework and working backwards presented plenty of challenges.
+Decided to tackle this idea using only JS in order to get a better grasp on things like routing, proper styling, simple bundling, and accessibility.

 # Hosting
-The app is hosted from within my hexo generated site[(Repo here)]().
-By creating a new hexo "page", I'm able to add a separate raw HTML page to my site, and have it hidden from my blogs main index view.
-Planning on hosting multiple applications using this method, as they'll be available right from my site, with a seperate writeup to detail their development and implementation.
+The app is hosted on a dedicated page within my hexo blog, served with github pages.
+By creating a new hexo "page", I'm able to add separate applications to the site, and have it hidden from my blogs main index view.
+I plan on hosting multiple apps with this method, with a seperate writeup to detail their development and implementation.

 # Resources